vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 ````

-## Observing and/or testing the echo demo with CANoe (CANoe 17 SP3 or newer)
+## Observing and testing the echo demo with CANoe (CANoe 17 SP3 or newer)

 [//]: <> (TODO: restore a SIL Kit configuration file)